peripheryapp/periphery/README.md

 ## Platforms

 Periphery supports both macOS and Linux. macOS supports both Xcode and Swift Package Manager (SPM) projects, whereas only SPM projects are supported on Linux.

+## Troubleshooting

+### Erroneous results in one or more files, such as false-positives and incorrect source file locations.

+It's possible for the index store to become corrupt, or out of sync with the source file.
+This can happen, for example, if you forcefully terminate (^C) a scan.
+To rectify this, you can pass the `--clean-build` flag to the scan command to force removal of existing build artifacts.